carymrobbins/intellij-haskforce/README.md

 The IntelliJ plugin for Haskell.
 --------

-You can install the plugin using the build method below.
-Check out the [Quick Start Guide](https://github.com/carymrobbins/intellij-haskforce/wiki/Quick-Start-Guide) for more info!
+You can install the plugin by downloading the latest zip archive from the [releases page](https://github.com/carymrobbins/intellij-haskforce/releases) and loading it in IntelliJ via **Preferences > Plugins > Install plugin from disk**.
+Check out the
+[Quick Start Guide](https://github.com/carymrobbins/intellij-haskforce/wiki/Quick-Start-Guide)
+for more info!